-Ed Filipowski is co-chairman of public relations firm KCD.
-Alongside long-time co-chairman Julie Mannion, he presides over the fashion agency's eight partners, three offices and five divisions: media relations, event and fashion show production, digital, entertainment and technology.
+Ed Filipowski was co-chairman of public relations firm KCD.
+Alongside long-time co-chairman Julie Mannion, he presided over the fashion agency's eight partners, three offices and five divisions: media relations, event and fashion show production, digital, entertainment and technology.
 Today the firm’s clients include McQueen, Givenchy, Balmain, Tory Burch , Tommy Hilfiger and Target.

 Filipowski arrived at the firm — then called Keeble Cavaco & Duka — two years after its inception, hired by founder Kezia Keeble after sending her flowers following the firm’s signing of Charivari, a then buzzy, upscale specialty store.

-In the aughts the firm began expanding into Europe and opened its Paris office, where KCD’s European headquarters are now based.
-With the rise of digital media — a seismic shift for the industry — KCD developed digital platform Fashion GPS, and in 2010 established its digital division.
+In the aughts, the firm began expanding into Europe and opened its Paris office, where KCD’s European headquarters are now based.
+With the rise of digital media — a seismic shift for the industry — KCD developed digital platform Fashion GPS and established its digital division in 2010.

-In 2017 the company announced a restructuring that would move it away from traditional departmental silos, forming an 10-member executive committee to drive the agency’s strategy.
+In 2017, the company announced a restructuring that would see it move away from traditional departmental silos, forming an 10-member executive committee to drive the agency’s strategy.

 On January 10, 2020, Filipowski, aged 58, passed away in his home in New York.
 He lived with husband Mark Lee , the former chief executive of Barneys New York.